DKPunch/math-projects/README.md

 https://projecteuler.net/

-Out of respect for what this website and its creators stand for, I have made all of my completed projects private.
+During my free time I like to attempt to solve a lot of these problems from Project Euler and have decided to upload some of my favorite completed projects.
+But, out of respect for what this website and its creators stand for, I have made all of my completed projects private.